IoT-gamer/pico_miflora_datalogger/README.md

 * Adds an ISO 8601 timestamp (e.g., `2025-10-23T20:30:00`) to each reading using the Pico's internal Real-Time Clock (RTC).
 * Acts as a BLE peripheral (server) to allow remote time-syncing of the RTC. **This step is mandatory before logging will start**.
 * Exposes a BLE service to read log files directly from the SD card.
+* Exposes a BLE command to trigger an attached relay (e.g., for a water pump) for a short duration.

 ## Hardware Required